pedro-german/HEX/index.md

 ## **Conclusion**

+In this work, a decentralized and multi-attachable cultivation system was designed capable of producing several species of vegetables in a given period of time, in order to feed a population of 4-6 people who would go aboard a spacecraft, suspended in space for several months, with the additional ability to provide food once landed on Mars.
+The system has several units that are capable of being assembled, and between them energy is distributed thanks to a simple coupling that ends up electrically connecting each one with a main storage unit, which consists of a photovoltaic panel that would supply electrical energy from the sun. , once perched on Mars.
+This design allows an unprecedented use of space inside the ship, thus being able to provide the crew with sufficient resources, while those consumed would be in production.
+In general, this design and its capabilities would provide future missions with a solution to the problem of food production and consumption along the way.

 ## **Future Work**

 - **Cultured Meat**: Not only crops could be grown in a restrained environment such as space, we believe that lab-grown meat will sum up to the food production ecosystem in space in the following years.
 In-vitro meat production is not a new technology on Earth, and even in September of 2019 the first cultured meat was cultivated in space by *Aleph Farms* in partnership with *Bioprinting Solutions*.
 This experiment was conducted by the cosmonaut Oleg Skripochka  at the International Space Station (ISS). <sup>[X](https://www.aleph-farms.com/aleph-zero), [X](https://www.space.com/meat-grown-in-space-station-bioprinter-first.html)</sup>.
 Recently, the European Space Agency (ESA) publish that they are seeking proposals to investigate the application of cellular agriculture to produce cultured meat during future long-term space mission. <sup>[X](https://www.esa.int/Enabling_Support/Preparing_for_the_Future/Discovery_and_Preparation/ESA_investigates_cultured_meat_as_novel_space_food)</sup>